OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 * UMsg must be disabled prior to issuing this ioctl.
 * The iova field must be for a buffer large enough for all UMsg's (num_umsgs * PAGE_SIZE).
-    * The buffer will be marked as "in use" by the driver's buffer management.
+    * The buffer is marked as "in use" by the driver's buffer management.
     * If iova is NULL, any previous region is unmarked as "in use".
 * arg is a pointer to a: